 Waiting for inbound to drive revenue is like watching paint dry; it takes time to build SEO and drive inbound traffic to your site.
 You need to hire an inside sales team and commence outbound calls.
 Hire 2-3 people first; I don’t recommend outsourcing until you have your product market fit pricing strategy and sales cycle right.
 With your first 2-3 salespeople, you should be able to accelerate revenue and gain customer insight that you can pass on to the marketing team.
 This will help marketing create the right messages for advertising and email campaigns.

 Email is a very effective method of acquiring new customers.
 However, some believe that one email is sufficient.
-This is not the case at all, you need follow up emails to keep the prospect engaged.
+This is not the case at all, you need to follow up emails to keep the prospect engaged.
 In fact, a typical email campaign may have up to 5 emails in total.
-You will notice the open and click through rates increase as you send follow up emails.
+You will notice the open and click-through rates increase as you send follow up emails.
 Here is a short list of email marketing vendors to consider.
 Or check our post on the Top 50 Email Marketing Tools:

 There are some great email tools for your sales team to use that integrate with CRM systems.
 These tools can alert your sales team when an email has been opened and read by a prospect.
-They also provide sales templates which will reduce the admin time for your sales team in creating emails from scratch:
+They also provide sales templates that will reduce the admin time for your sales team in creating emails from scratch:

 Work with the marketing department and create email templates based on each of the customer profiles that you have created in point 2.
 Introductory emails will be different based on the industry and who is receiving the email.
-Also design follow up emails and have these converted into sales templates that can be used repeatedly.
-These templates should be easily accessible from your email server, e.g. Outlook, Gmail and your CRM.
+Also, design follow-up emails and have these converted into sales templates that can be used repeatedly.
+These templates should be easily accessible from your email server, e.g. Outlook, Gmail, and your CRM.